 Guiding Principles

-- Adopt a precautionary approach aimed at minimising the risks associated with climate change.
+[discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] [Australia, USA: limit ref to Paris Agreement to one single paragraph in the document] [Switzerland, Grenada, Estonia, Bulgaria, New Zealand, Norway, Netherlands, Poland, Sweden, Ireland, Togo, USA, Germany, Canada: keep original para] [Saint Vincent and the Grenadines, Cook Islands, Grenada, Chile, Panama, Argentina, Mexico] Encourage to [Argentina, USA, Uruguay, Brazil] Adopt a precautionary approach aimed at minimising the risks associated with climate change.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
 Moreover, for many natural and cultural systems, adaptation in the face of these risks is expected to be more challenging at 2°C of global warming than at 1.5°C, especially in developing countries.
-In view of this, the implementation by all States Parties of a precautionary approach that pursues pathways limiting the global average temperature increase to 1.5°C with no or limited overshoot, consistent with commitments to implement the Paris Agreement, is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
-Uncertainty (i.e., lack of scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.
+In view of this, [Brazil: remove amendment] [USA, Argentina] enhancing collective efforts towards achieving the long-term goals of the Paris agreement is critical for the protection, conservation and management of the cultural and natural heritage. // the implementation by all States Parties of [Argentina, Uruguay]a precautionary approach that pursues pathways [Saudi Arabia] to hold the temperature well below 2°C above pre-industrial levels and to limit the temperature increase to 1.5°C ing the global average temperature increase [Grenada, South Africa, Saint Vincent and the Grenadines: keep] [Saudi Arabia]consistent with [Saudi Arabia] the implementation of the commitments made under [Japan] the Paris Agreement, [Canada: remove amendment] [Brazil, Argentina, Uruguay, South Africa, Egypt, Russia, Peru, Chile, Saudi Arabia, Panama, Panel Mexico] taking into account the principle of common but differentiated responsibilities and respective capabilities (CBDR-RC), is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
+[Grenada: keep] [Argentina, Uruguay] Uncertainty (i.e., lack of [Saint Vincent and the Grenadines, Grenada, Argentina] full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.

+//

-Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
+[Argentina: keep] [Tanzania] Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
 Moreover, for many natural and cultural systems, adaptation in the face of these risks is expected to be more challenging at 2°C of global warming than at 1.5°C, especially in developing countries.
-In view of this, the implementation by all States Parties of a precautionary approach that pursues pathways limiting the global average temperature increase consistent with the Paris Agreement, is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
+(In view of this, the implementation by all States Parties of a precautionary approach that pursues [Canada, Saint Vincent and the Grenadines, Estonia, …: keep original] [Egypt, Brazil, Argentina] clear, just, and affordable transition pathways limiting the global average temperature increase, taking into account social and economic dimensions [Saudi Arabia: keep] [Grenada: keep], is the most effective approach for the protection, conservation and management of the cultural and natural heritage.)
 Uncertainty (i.e., lack of full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.

 21. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)